Street Kids (film)

-Street Kids (Scugnizzi) is a 1989 Italian musical drama, directed by Nanni Loy.
-The film is also called "Street Kids" in the American market.
+Street Kids (Scugnizzi) is a 1989 Italian musical drama film co-written and directed by Nanni Loy.

 Plot

 Fortunato Assante (Leo Gullotta) is an out work/out of money actor.
 He agrees to take a job teaching drama at a reform school.
 After some hesitation he realizes the potential and ability of various students, and has pity for the lives these kids have lived on the streets.